On Extended Thermodynamics: From Classical to the Relativistic Regime: The First Law for Continuous Classical Media

-which is recognized as the Euler's equation.
-Thus a medium whose Cauchy's stress tensor is described by (\ref{PF}) is an ideal fluid and $P$ stands for the (thermodynamical) pressure.
-For other types of media, the Cauchy's stress tensor has a more complicated structure and often is decomposed according to:
+which is recognized as the Euler's equation with $P(\vec x, t)$ interpreted as the (thermodynamical) pressure for an ideal fluid.\\ However, for an arbitrary medium the Cauchy's stress tensor $\sigma(\vec x, t)$ may exhibit a much more complicated structure than the one exhibited in (\ref{EE}).\\ In order to describe this more general case, it customarily to decomposed it according to:

-Here, motivated by the terminology used in the theory of Navier-Stokes fluids, it is common to refer $P^{(v)}$ as the bulk stress, the traceless part $\sigma_{(v)}^{ij}$ as the shear viscous stress and the Cauchy shear tensor $\sigma$ as a the pressure tensor and in the upcoming sections we shall maintain this terminology.
-In view of the splitting in (\ref{SRD}), the evolution of the internal energy $e$ in (\ref{FL_CM_1}) takes the equivalent form:
+where $P$ is the thermodynamical pressure, $P^{v}$ is the bulk viscous stress, while the traceless part $\sigma_{(v)}^{ij}$ is the shear viscous stress\footnote{This terminology is motivated by the theory of Navier-Stokes fluids and in such theory often $\sigma^{ij}$ are also refereed as a the components of the pressure tensor.}.
+In view of this splitting, the evolution of the internal energy $e$ in (\ref{FL_CM_1}) takes the equivalent form:

-where $u_{(t)ij}$ stands for the symmetric trace free part of $u_{i,j}$ defined via the decomposition: $u_{{i,j}}=\frac {1}{2}(u_{i,j}+u_{j,i}) +\frac {1}{2}(u_{i,j}-u_{j,i})=u_{(ij)}+u_{[ji]}$ so that
+where $u_{(t)ij}$ stands for the symmetric trace free part of $u_{i,j}$ defined via the decomposition: $u_{{i,j}}=\frac {1}{2}(u_{i,j}+u_{j,i}) +\frac {1}{2}(u_{i,j}-u_{j,i})=u_{(ij)}+u_{[ij]}$ so that